ETJAKEOC/TKG4TLC/README.md

 ## SUPPORT:

 Support results may vary.
 Keep in mind at the end of the day, I am not a developer, let alone a kernel developer.
 I am just some guy who can read files, understand things, and experiment.
 The choices I have made for my defaults may not always work for you, when in doubt, go with the default recommended in the `customization.cfg` file.
-If all else has failed, you can find me on The Linux Cast Discord channel.
+If all else has failed, you can find me on [The Linux Cast Discord server](https://discord.gg/KHckz5RTJs).
 Please feel free to join us, start a #tech-support thread, and tag me (ETJAKEOC "Jake | TKG Kernel Zealot") in the thread, I will be along to assist you when I can.